Key insights at a glance

 Sometimes, you may need to cancel your policy before the term ends.
 Both insurers and policyholders have rights and obligations in this process.

-Insurers may cancel a policy mid-term under specific circumstances, such as:
+Insurers may cancel a policy mid-term under specific circumstances regulated by state law:

 During any renewal or cancellation process, it’s crucial to avoid gaps in coverage that could leave you exposed to financial risk: